Why Stan Wars Are Useful

-If you stan for only one artist there’s a good chance that you spend a good portion of your day with your head firmly implanted in that artist’s cervix or rectum.
+If you stan for only one artist, there’s a good chance that you spend a good portion of your day with your head firmly implanted in that artist’s cervix or rectum.
 You may not get the opportunity to receive updated information about what other artists are doing or have done.
-Stan Wars are a good way for stans to exchange facts, figures, charts, and other tidbits of information which have absolutely no impact their personal lives.
+Stan Wars are a good way for stans to exchange facts, figures, charts, and other tidbits of information that have absolutely no impact on their personal lives.

 2. Stan Wars Are Entertaining

 There’s nothing funnier than watching someone get dragged up and down message boards and blogs.
 Or the Photoshop Phuckery that is produced from stans going back and forth.